akash-network/node/_docs/design.md

 users quickly.

 CDNs provide reduced latency by distributing content so that it is geographically close to the users that are accessing it.
-Deployments on the Photon Network can not only replicate this approach, but beat it - Photon gives clients the ability to place dynamic content close to an application’s users.
+Deployments on the Akash Network can not only replicate this approach, but beat it - Akash gives clients the ability to place dynamic content close to an application’s users.

-To implement a self-managed "dynamic delivery network" on Photon, a DevOps engineer would include a management tier in their deployment which monitors the geographical location of clients.
+To implement a self-managed "dynamic delivery network" on Akash, a DevOps engineer would include a management tier in their deployment which monitors the geographical location of clients.
 This management tier would add and remove datacenters across the globe, provisioning more resources in regions where user activity is high, and less resources in regions where user participation is low.